Juniper/nita-cli/README.md

      For a list of available commands, execute:

-    >>>>  nita help
+    >>>>  "nita --help" or "nita -h"

-Please, review `nita help` output and look for the command you are looking for.
-If it is not there and you consider it should... submit a merge request to add it!
+Please, review `nita --help` or `nita -h` output and look for the command you are looking for.
+If it is not there and you consider it should, submit a merge request to add it!
 You can always add it to your local copy if not a general purpose command!

 ### Missing description or mapped command